 “We would often hang out on the back porch just jamming and learning each other’s songs.”

 Back porch performances at The Warehouse lead to weekly bonfire jam sessions, where she met cellist and collaborator Joshua Dent.
 After she graduated, she and Dent made a decision to move to Nashville and expand their music careers.
 In this lush music and art scene, she would record her first EP, Ally Brown EP.

 She has since formed a full band, including strings and woodwind elements to complement her lead ukulele.
-The Ally Brown Band combines jazz and folk, creating an art folk blend with thoughtful creativity at its core.
-Her upcoming EP The Rise and Fall will bring to life dynamic songs of wonder, reflection, imagination and adventure.
+The Ally Brown band combines elements of jazz and folk, creating an art folk blend with thoughtful creativity at its core.
+Her latest release, The Rise and Fall, brings to life dynamic songs of wonder, reflection, imagination and adventure.

 Ally’s most recent projects include:

 Artist in Residence at abrasiveMedia